superdesk/web-publisher/docs/bundles/SWPStorageBundle/register_storage.rst

     }

-Secondly, you need to create your custom repository class, let's name it ``ArticleRepository`` and implement ``ArticleRepositoryInterface`` interface:
+Secondly, you need to create your custom repository class.
+Let's name it ``ArticleRepository`` and implement the ``ArticleRepositoryInterface`` interface:

 .. code-block:: php